Robert Stephen Ford

 Robert Stephen Ford (born 1958) is a retired American diplomat who served as the United States Ambassador to Algeria from 2006 to 2008 and the United States Ambassador to Syria from 2011 to 2014.

 Personal life and education

-Ford is originally from Denver, Colorado, but is more recently a resident of Maryland.
+Ford is from Denver, Colorado and now lives in Maryland.
 He earned a Bachelor of Arts in international studies and a Master of Arts in Middle East studies and economics from Johns Hopkins University.
 In addition, he pursued advanced Arabic studies at The American University in Cairo.

 In addition to English, Ford speaks German, Turkish, French, and Arabic.

-A senior advisor to the Coalition Provisional Authority in Iraq once described Ford as being "regarded as one of the best Arabists in the State Department".
+A senior advisor to the Coalition Provisional Authority in Iraq described Ford as being "regarded as one of the best Arabists in the State Department".

 Ford is married to Alison Barkley, who is a fellow diplomat.

 Career

 Earlier career

 A career member of the United States Foreign Service, he entered the service in 1985 and has been stationed in İzmir, Cairo, Algiers and Yaoundé.

 Ford served as Deputy Chief of Mission in Bahrain from 2001 until 2004, and Political Counselor to the U.S. Embassy in Baghdad from 2004 until 2006.